 - Other foods and oral tobacco products with strong colours

-- Chlorhexidine, which is a chemical bactericidal and bacteriostatic used as antiseptic in mouthwashes and toothpastes for the treatment of gingivitis and halitosis.
-Chlorhexadine doesn’t stain the teeth but it destroys the bacteria in the plaque which allows other staining agents to discolor the accumulation if the plaque isn’t removed.
+- Chlorhexidine, which is often used as antiseptic in mouthwashes and toothpastes for the treatment of gingivitis and halitosis.
+Chlorhexidine doesn’t stain the teeth but it destroys the bacteria in the plaque which allows other staining agents to discolour the accumulation if the plaque isn’t removed.

 In-practice bleaching procedures generally use a light-cured protective layer that is carefully painted on the gums and the tips of the gums between the teeth.
 The bleaching agent is hydrogen peroxide.

-Power or light-accelerated bleaching uses light energy to accelerate the process of bleaching in a dental practice.
+Power or light accelerated bleaching uses light energy to accelerate the process of bleaching in a dental practice.
 Different types of energy can be used in this procedure, with the most common being halogen, LED or plasma arc.
-Most power teeth whitening treatments can be done in a single visit to the dentists which lasts less than an hour.
+Most power teeth whitening treatments can be done in a single visit to the dentist which lasts less than an hour.